JonJagger/cyber-dojo/readme.txt

 Pull the latest cyber-dojo source code from github onto your TurnKey image
 >cd /var/www/cyberdojo
 >git pull origin master
-Occasionally this will pull new files and folders.
+This may pull new files and folders.
 You must ensure these have the correct rights.
 >cd /var/www/cyberdojo
 >chgrp -R www-data app
 >chown -R www-data app
 Finally, don't forget to restart apache
->service apache2 restart
-If the server fails to start try
->rm Gemfile.lock
->bundle install
 >service apache2 restart